AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 Resetting NVRAM is reported to **brick** certain Thinkpads (X1 Extreme 1 and 2?) with certain BIOS versions.
 Most likely completely unrelated to this model, and other users report no issues, so take this warning as additional disclaimer of warranty.

+## ⚠️ Sonoma notes

+1. Sonoma requires specific version of AirportItlwm.
+Also, above version 14.3? it requires yet another version.
+See this thread to get correct version.

+2. Installing Sonoma above certain version requires setting Misc/Security/SecureBootModel to 'Disabled'.
+This is required only at installation time, and should be set to `Default` afterwards.

+3. Sonoma has buggy autoHDR mode on my hardware, resulting in lags and visual artifacts while starting or stopping video playback.
+This is probably not an issue on non-HDR models.
+To deal with that: while holding Alt, open Settings app, then, still holding Alt, open Displays tab.
+There will be additional option "Allow HDR".
+Disable it.

 ## 🚧 Remaining work

 - [ ] Fixing remaining Fn keys — if possible.
 - [ ] Fixing Yoga conversion — if possible.
 ClamshellMode?
 - [ ] Disabling trackpoint along with keyboard/trackpad.
-- [ ] Rechecking BIOS options.

 ## BIOS settings

+*Italics* — supposed to work either way, but recommended setting should reduce debugging surface

+**Bold** — required settings

 - Config
   - Network
-    - Wake-on-LAN → *Disabled* ?
+    - Wake-on-LAN → *Disabled*
-    - UEFI network stack → *Disabled* ?
+    - UEFI network stack → *Disabled*
   - Power
-    - Sleep mode → *Linux*
+    - Sleep mode → **Linux**
   - Thunderbolt
     - BIOS Assist mode → *Disabled* ↓ see below
-    - Security → *Disabled* ?
+    - Security → *Disabled*
-    - Thunderbolt Preboot → *Disabled* ?
+    - Thunderbolt Preboot → *Disabled*
   - Intel AMT → *Disabled* ↓
 - Security
-  - Fingerprint predesktop → *Disabled* ?
+  - Fingerprint predesktop → *Disabled*
-  - Secure Boot → *Disabled*; Clear all keys if needed.
+  - Secure Boot → **Disabled**; Clear all keys if needed.
   - Virtualization
     - Kernel DMA → *Disabled*
-    - Vt-d → Disable this or enable DisableIOMapper quirk.
+    - Vt-d → **Disable** this or enable DisableIOMapper quirk.
 Disabling in BIOS recommended for macOS-only configuration.
     - Enhanced Windows Biometrics → *Disabled*
   - IO ports
     - I suggest disabling all devices you won't use.
     - I.e. disable WWAN (if you even have one), fingerprint if you're going to use only macOS.
-  - Intel SGX → *Disabled*
+  - Intel SGX → **Disabled**
-  - Device Guard → *Disabled*
+  - Device Guard → **Disabled**
 - Startup
-  - UEFI/Legacy → *UEFI*
+  - UEFI/Legacy → **UEFI**
-  - CSM Support → *Disabled*
+  - CSM Support → **Disabled**

 There is no CFG lock in BIOS (it's inside engineering menu), and usual ways of switching it (modified GRUB, RU) **do not work**.
 Reportedly, the only way to toggle it or enable engineering menu is through direct BIOS write, with programmer clip and all, with corresponding dangers (doing that breaks TPM, among other things).

 Surprisingly, system boots just fine with both CfgLock quirks disabled.
 Either something is wrong with ControlMsrE2 utility, or there is some peculiarity with Thinkpad firmware.
-There are similar reports about T490, see [acidnathera/bugtracker#2355](https://github.com/acidanthera/bugtracker/issues/2355).
+There are similar reports about T490, see [acidanthera/bugtracker#2355](https://github.com/acidanthera/bugtracker/issues/2355).
 I didn't test long-term system stability with both quirks off, but disabling AppleCpuPmCfgLock doesn't seem to have any ill effects.

 There is no DVMT Prealloc setting (it's inside engineering menu along with CFG Lock), but fortunately it's already 64Mb by default, enough for framebuffer.